NB Psychiatry

 Positive symptoms:

-Delusions: Delusions are persistent false beliefs that continue despite apparent or reasonable proof that they are untrue or illogical.
+Delusions are persistent false beliefs that continue despite apparent or reasonable proof that they are untrue or illogical.
 The most common are persecutory (or paranoid) delusions, in which a person feels they are being hurt or tormented by another person or group.
 These are incorrect ideas that a person will not change despite evidence to the contrary.

-Hallucinations: Hallucinations are the illusion of hearing, seeing, smelling, tasting, or experiencing things that are not really there.
+Hallucinations are the illusion of hearing, seeing, smelling, tasting, or experiencing things that are not really there.
 They are clear and distinct, giving the appearance of normal experiences.
-The most prevalent type of hallucination in schizophrenia is an auditory hallucination, or “hearing voices”.
+The most prevalent type of hallucination in schizophrenia is an auditory hallucination, or “hearing voices.”
 These are things that don’t exist, yet you believe they do.

-Disorganized thinking and speech: It refers to thoughts and speech that are disorganized, confused, and/or do not make sense.
-They may struggle to keep on topic, or it may be severe enough that you are unable to comprehend them because their words are jumbled or incomprehensible.
+It refers to thoughts and speech that are disorganized, confused, and/or do not make sense.
+It may be severe enough that you are unable to comprehend them because their words are jumbled or incomprehensible.
 People suffering from schizophrenia frequently struggle to organize their thoughts when speaking.

-Disorganized or abnormal motor behavior: These are motions that can range from childlike silliness to unpredictable agitation, disturbing or repetitive movements.
+These are motions that can range from childlike silliness to unpredictable agitation, disturbing, or repetitive movements.
 When the behavior is severe, it might interfere with the performance of daily activities.
 It comprises catatonia, a condition in which a person does not react to the stimuli as expected.
-They may strike a certain pose, fail to reply to the person speaking to them, or begin moving around excessively for no apparent reason.
+They may strike a certain pose, fail to reply to the person speaking to them or begin moving around excessively for no apparent reason.

-Negative symptom
+Negative symptoms

 Lack of motivation: Loss of drive to engage in activities or tasks especially when it comes to socializing or doing things they normally love.